Can Dogs Have Bread? | Exploring Bread & Dog Safety

 3. White Bread

 Yes, plain white bread is safe to consume in small amounts because it doesn't cause stomach upsets.
-Dogs with wheat or grain allergy can experience intolerance and stomach discomfort and should therefore avoid white bread.
+Dogs with wheat or grain allergy should avoid it.

 4. Wheat Bread